Sister Shelly Farabaugh

 I am Sister Michele Farabaugh, also known as Sister Shelly.
 I came to the community in 1963 as an aspirant.
 Aspirants lived with the Sisters and attended St. Benedict Academy.
 In 1970, I left the community "for 1 year" prior to making First Monastic Profession because I thought I was jumping into a life choice and I had little experience with other possibilities.
 And it was the 1960's!

 Now that I have returned, I know I am where I am meant to be and the journey to this place was God’s way of calling me.
-Two of us from our original novitiate group are still in the community, and when I am in Monastic Profession for 25 years, Sister Judith Ann will be celebrating 50 years so we will celebrate together.
+Two of us from our original novitiate group are still in the community--Sr. Judith Ann Criner and myself.
+When I reached 25 years of Monastic Profession, Sister Judith Ann celebrated 50 years, so we celebrated together.

 One of my favorite parts of the Rule of Benedict is the first word "Listen" and the last words "we will make it."
 Silence and listening are critical to accepting God's word, work and love in our lives.
 In the second century, St. Irenaeus taught that the “Glory of God is a person fully alive.”
 This has been an important motto in my life and work as I seek to follow St. Benedict’s Rule.